MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 </Window>
 ```

-Copy the contents of the `Window` element and paste them into the `Page` element of the `MainPage.xaml` file in the **UnoSimplePhotos** Uno Platform project.
+Uno Platform's multi-platform implmentation of the controls found in the `Window` element, such as `GridView`, `Image`, and `RatingControl`, ensure that the view itself will work on all supported platforms with only a trivial amount of effort.
+Copy the contents of this `Window` and paste them into the `Page` element of the `MainPage.xaml` file in the **UnoSimplePhotos** Uno Platform project.
 The `MainPage` view XAML should look like this:

 ```xml
 <Page